Lucy Woodward: Volunteering

 A frequent visitor to Kenya and Rwanda, Woodward organizes an annual benefit concert for the Cura Orphanage outside Nairobi at Jim Henson Studios.
 She has performed for the UN Mine Action Service and at the Millennium Development Goals Awards.
 Woodward sang for Desmond Tutu at a benefit for the Desmond Tutu Peace Foundation.
+She also served with World Central Kitchen in Przemyśl, Poland in April 2022 to cook for Ukrainian refugees during the Russian invasion of Ukraine.